ianzhou01/EyeRest/README.md

 - The stop button resets the timer; the timer will begin from 0 until the new (if updated) work interval has elapsed.
 ### Implementation
 - This script can be run locally or made into an executable via pyinstaller (a sample executable for Windows is attached).
+### Installation
+- Generally, manual installation is not recommended.
+Some windows machines may require .ico or .exe files instead of .png files, and main.py will need to be refactored to reflect the file conversion.
+Pillow can be installed for automatic conversion from .png to .ico/.exe.
 - First, ensure you have Python installed (this was written with Python 3.12.3; it may run on earlier versions, but that is not guaranteed).
 - Second, install PyInstaller if you haven't already (simply run "pip install pyinstaller" if not).
 - Third, download main.py, EyeRest.spec, clock.png, and escape.png, all into one directory/folder of your choice.
 Creating a new folder is recommended.
 (If desired, the future file icon "clock.png" can be changed to an icon of your choosing; simply download the new icon in the same folder and edit "EyeRest.spec" in a text editor and alter the data dependency for "clock.png" to the name of the new icon.)